CPHS/OPHS Glossary of Terms

 The product of conception from the time of implantation until delivery.

-If the delivered or expelled fetus is viable, it is designated an
+If the delivered or expelled fetus is viable, it is designated an infant.

-of development; the term “embryo” is usually used for
+the term “embryo” is usually used for earlier phases of development.

 Fogarty International Center (NIH) - The Fogarty International